Shakira in Concert: El Dorado World Tour

-Shakira in Concert: El Dorado World Tour is the fifth live album by Colombian singer and songwriter Shakira.
+Shakira in Concert: El Dorado World Tour is the fifth live album by Colombian singer-songwriter Shakira.
 It was filmed at the Forum in Inglewood, California, where Shakira performed on 28 August 2018, as part of the North American leg of the El Dorado World Tour.

 Background and release

 After the tickets of the North American leg of The El Dorado World Tour, which was launched to promote Shakira's eleventh studio album El Dorado (2017), were sold-out, she confirmed footage from the tour would be filmed and released and announced a show to be held at The Forum in Inglewood, California.

 On 27 August 2018, Shakira posted a video and then made a survey on her Twitter account about which one of the three Balmain shirts she alternately wore during the first section of the concert would be chosen for a next tour date.
 The day after that, Hans Nelson, a tour crew member, posted on his Instagram account that indeed the two concerts to be held at The Forum, Los Angeles, California, would be taped for a future live DVD release.
 On the date of the rescheduled second show in the city, the singer herself confirmed through her social networks that the concert of that day would be recorded for a concert film.
 Soon after the tour ended, Shakira announced she has started the editing process of the tour DVD.